 If you’ve tried our Day of the Dead tutorial for designing your very own sugar skull look, you know our skeletal theme is the absolute bomb.
 But did you know there’s way more to the Day of the Dead theme?
 It’s true!

 In this article, we’ll cover the following next-level techniques to enhance your Day of the Dead photo effects:

-- Using Draw to paint overlays with custom colors
+- Using Draw to paint graphics with custom colors

 - Using photo effects on top of your Day of the Dead makeup

-- Go to Day of the Dead in Themes and pick your overlay.
+- Go to Day of the Dead in Themes and pick your graphic.